UCLA Bruins men's basketball: Jim Harrick era (1988–1996)

-The Steve Lavin era (1996–2003)
+Steve Lavin era (1996–2003)

-On the departure of assistants Mark Gottfried and Lorenzo Romar for head coaching jobs shortly after the 1995 NCAA Championship season, Steve Lavin, as the assistant with the longest tenure at UCLA, was selected as interim head coach.
+After the sacking of Harrick and with the departure of assistants Mark Gottfried and Lorenzo Romar for head coaching jobs shortly after the 1995 NCAA Championship season, Steve Lavin, as the assistant with the longest tenure at UCLA, was selected as interim head coach.

 Later that season on February 11, 1997, with the Bruins tied for first place in the Pac-10 with an 8–3 record, UCLA removed the "interim" tag from Lavin's title and formally named him as its 11th head coach.
 The Bruins then won their next 11 games en route to the Pac-10 title, before being eliminated by the Minnesota Gophers in the NCAA Midwest Regional Final.
 In seven seasons as head coach Lavin's record was 12–4 in games involving overtime.
 Additionally Lavin's Bruins had a 10–4 record against the rival USC Trojans.
 During the period 1997–2002, Lavin's Bruins compiled nine consecutive overtime victories.
 These included victories over Arizona, Cincinnati (2002 NCAA second round double overtime victory over No. 1 West Region seed), Kentucky, and Stanford (then ranked No 1).
 The Stanford win was sealed by a last second jumper by star sophomore guard JaRon Rush.

 At UCLA from 1996 to 2003, Lavin compiled a record of 145–78.
 As both an assistant and head coach, Lavin participated in 13 consecutive NCAA tournament appearances (1990–2002), while working at Purdue and UCLA.
 During Lavin's tenure as a head coach, he was one of only two coaches in the country to lead his team to five NCAA "Sweet 16s" in six years (1997, 1998, 2000–2002), the other coach being Duke's Mike Krzyzewski.
 Lavin guided UCLA to six consecutive seasons of 20 or more wins, as well as six consecutive NCAA tournament appearances.